bjkawecki/Django-App-Starter-Template/README.md

 For example `poetry run python manage.py makemigrations` becomes `make mm`.

-### Docker

-Start your docker containers with `docker-compose -f docker-compose.dev.yaml up --build`.

-Hook into your django container with `docker exec -it django_starter_web bash`.

-See your developtment server `http://0.0.0.0:8000/`

 ### Lint
 You can lint your files with pre-commit `poetry run pre-commit run --all-files`.
 First time will install the hooks from .pre-compose-config.yaml.